Varun07290/Project_IVY/README.md

 4. os
 5. openai

+To connect to cloud database, use the second connection in the app.py file.
+To connect to local database, use the first connection in the app.py file.
-Instructions to connect to the Cloud Database here:
+Make sure to do do pip install PyMySQL to connect to the cloud database

 when the local server is set up, use the command: flask run to locally run the application